google/WebFundamentals/src/content/en/updates/2019/08/twas-quickstart.md

 * Have built a Trusted Web Activity that passes verification.
 * Understand when your debug keys and your release keys are used.
-* Can determine the signature your TWA is being built with.
+* Be able to determine the signature your TWA is being built with.
 * Know how to create a basic Digital Asset Links file.

 To follow this guide you'll need: